Latest News

 (3) Said Stewardship Committee shall provide for an annual audit of all books and accounts to the church.

-(4) The Stewardship Committee has the responsibility for administration of all business transactions and record keeping
+(4) The Stewardship Committee has the responsibility for administration of all business transactions and record keeping concerning the cemetery.

 (5) The Stewardship Committee shall maintain a record of each member’s contributions given throughout the year, both Unified Budget and special gifts.
 The Committee shall provide a copy of this record to each member for tax purposes at the end of the year.
 These are to be mailed no later than January 31st of each year.
 The committee shall notify family members when gifts are received in memory of a deceased member of their family.
 The committee shall be responsible for ordering financial record keeping supplies.
 The committee shall be responsible for the distribution of the contribution envelopes to each member of the church for the new year.
 The committee shall provide envelopes to all new members.
-The chairperson of the Stewardship Committee shall serve as a member of the Memorial Committee.
-(See Article III Section 5 Paragraph 8.)

-(6) A member of the Stewardship Committee shall serve on the Personnel Committee (see Duties Personnel Committee in Appendix A).
+(9) A member of the Stewardship Committee shall serve on the Personnel Committee (see Duties Personnel Committee in Appendix A).

 Section 3.
 RECEIPTS, DISBURSEMENTS, AND RECORDS: